Affiliate links on Android Authority may earn us a commission. Learn more.

 - Make sure your Alexa device is in setup/pairing mode.
 This varies from product to product, so check its instructions, but typically this involves holding down a specific button or buttons until a pulsing light appears.
 At the moment, you can only configure Amazon Echo products via the web.

-- Using Firefox or Safari on your desktop or laptop, go to alexa.amazon.com and sign in with your Amazon account.
+- Using Firefox, Edge, or Safari on your desktop or laptop, go to alexa.amazon.com and sign in with your Amazon account.
 Note that Chrome isn’t a supported browser, at least not for connecting Alexa to new Wi-Fi.

 - Click Settings in the left-hand toolbar.